 While dates are determined in advance on a season-by-season basis, discussion topics are not.
 Socrates Café, in the spirit of its great philosophical namesake, is concerned with allowing the participants of the regular discussions to determine the ongoing course of their conversations.
 Each month's topic flows out of the preceding meeting's conversation and hence the interests and concerns of those participating.

-January's discussion topic:
+March's discussion topic:

 Socrates Cafe got its start when free lance writer Christopher Phillips began organizing open coffee house discussions in the late 1990's.
 Here is a collection of links to articles that provide more background on the movement of community discussions that has grown to over 600 strong across the United States.